tj-wells/coti-docker-method/README.md

 # COTI Node Docker Installation Method

-Purpose: Provide an easy method to install, upgrade and maintain testnet nodes, with automatic SSL certificate renewal, using Docker.
+Purpose: Provide an easy method to install, upgrade and maintain testnet nodes, with automatic SSL certification, using Docker.

-# Usage Instructions
+# Installation Instructions

 ## 1. Install Docker

 This method requires that you have docker and docker-compose installed.

 <details>
-    <summary>Ubuntu 22.04 LTS Docker and docker-compose installation method.</summary>
+    <summary>Docker and docker-compose instructions for Ubuntu 22.04 LTS</summary>
     If you are working on Ubuntu 22.04, I suggest installing with the following commands:

 ```